backdrop-contrib/private_files_download_permission/README.txt

 under control.

 Example.
-Suppose your private file system path is /opt/private.
+Suppose your private filesystem path is /opt/private.
-You could protect /opt/private itself by configuring a '/' directory entry, while a '/test' item would refer to /opt/private/test.
+You could configure /opt/private (and all its subdirectories) by adding a '/' entry, while a '/test' item would specifically refer to /opt/private/test (and all its subdirectories).

 Also configure which roles have access to the module configuration under People > Permissions (url: /admin/people/permissions).